What Is a Personal Guarantee?

 Alternatives to a Personal Guarantee

-Blanket business lien.
-This is similar to a personal guarantee, except that it offers up not your personal assets but the business’s assets as security.
+Blanket business lien: A blanket lien is similar to a personal guarantee, except that it offers up the business’s assets as security as opposed to your personal assets.
 If your business fails to repay and defaults on the loan, the lender is entitled to possess and/or liquidate your business’s assets to fulfill your debt.
 Note that some lenders may require a personal guarantee in addition to a blanket lien, meaning that if your business assets aren’t enough to pay back what your business owes them, they can go after your personal assets, too.
-There’s another argument for reading the fine print carefully.

 The Takeaway